MITLibraries/transmogrifier/README.md

   -s, --source [alma|aspace|dspace|jpal|libguides|gismit|gisogm|researchdatabases|whoas|zenodo]
                                   Source records were harvested from, must
+                                  choose from list of options  [required] -r, --run-id TEXT               Identifier for Transmogrifier run.
+This can be used to group transformed records
+                                  produced by Transmogrifier, even if they
+                                  span multiple CLI invocations.
+If a value is not provided a UUID will be minted and used.
-                                  choose from list of options  [required] -v, --verbose                   Pass to log at debug level instead of info --help                          Show this message and exit.
+  -v, --verbose                   Pass to log at debug level instead of info --help                          Show this message and exit.
 ```